coinwink/Coinwink/README.md

 First you need to install Wordpress and download [HTML5 Blank Theme](http://html5blank.com/).

-Then upload coinwink-html5-child-theme to your themes folder and activate it.
+Then upload coinwink-html5-child-theme folder to your Wordpress themes folder and activate it.
 Create new empty home page and set it to use Coinwink Template.

-Upload create_db.php on your server, edit database login details and then open this file in your browser (run it once).
+Upload create_db.php (see script-files folder) on your server, edit database login details and then open this file in your browser (run it once).
 This will create database tables.

 Also upload backend.php and coin_list.php on your server.
 Edit your database login details.